 Australian Christmas Plants

-While people in the northern hemisphere are decorating fir trees and decking their halls with boughs of holly, here in Australia we have the bright and beautiful Christmas Bush, Ceratopetalum gummiferum.
+While people in the northern hemisphere are decorating fir trees and decking their halls with boughs of holly, here in Australia, we have the bright and beautiful Christmas bush, Ceratopetalum gummiferum.

-This lovely shrub has white star-like flowers in late spring followed by beautiful reddened, swollen calyces in summer, just in time for Christmas.
+This lovely shrub has white, star-like flowers in late spring followed by beautiful reddened, swollen calyces in summer, just in time for Christmas.

 Flowers are always a special feature of Australian Christmas decorations.

-There's a perfect and popular summer plant we call Christmas Bells, the Blandfordia nobilis with funnel shaped petals.
-It's a type of lily, with delicate red flowers ending in golden tips, the colours of Christmastime.
+There's a perfect and popular summer plant we call Christmas bells, the Blandfordia nobilis with funnel-shaped petals.
+It's a type of lily, with delicate red flowers ending in golden tips, the colours of Christmas time.